Family Fun Outside the Home

 ∞ Fairs, Festivals and Art Shows – Check your local tourism bureau or newspaper website for local happenings.
 Check out the Fairs and Festivals website for listings for your state.
 In April look for your local Earth Day Fair.
 See my post What are you doing for Earth Day?

 ∞ Symphony or family show – Check out a local event in the park, family symphony program, or family-friendly theatre show.
 Your local newspaper or tourism website will likely have listings.
-(St. Louis Family Theatre or search for family shows in your city.)
+(St. Louis Theatre: Family Shows or search for family shows in your city.)

 Sporting Events – Check your local newspaper website for a listing of upcoming events (pro and amateur).
 For St. Louis, check out Explore St. Louis for many listings.
-Also, see my post on Sports freebies for kids.
+Also, see this article on Free Professional Sports Teams Kids Clubs.

 ∞ Movies – Find out if your local theater offers a rewards program.
 AMC Theaters offers AMC Stubs.
 We also have a local theater that offers $1 tickets.
 Fathom Events also brings a variety of content to movie theaters including classic movies, concerts, opera, and more.